Skip to main content

 ProctorU Live+

-ProctorU PDF-style Exams Technology Requirements
+ProctorU for PDF-Style Exams: Technology Requirements

 • Touch screen laptop with active stylus compatibility